 Therefore, we created our ranking of the best dual extruder 3D printers currently on the market.
 We ranked these printers based on their price-performance ratio, reliability, price quality, build volume, and more.

-We also divided these printers into three categories: cheap dual extruder 3D printers under $1,000, and medium-priced and industrial dual extruder 3D printers above $1,000.
+We also divided these printers into three categories: cheap dual extruder 3D printers under $1,000, and prosumer and industrial dual extruder 3D printers above $1,000.

-1. Geeetech A20M — Cheap Dual Extruder 3D Printer that Performs!
+1. Geeetech A20M / A10M — Best Budget Dual Extruder 3D Printers

 - Company based: China

-This fascinating 3D printer bends the rules of what actually defines dual extruder 3D printing.
-Allow us to explain: it can be loaded up with two separate filaments, such as red and yellow PLA — but it will come out of one nozzle, mixing the two colors within the print.
-We still qualify it as dual extruder 3D printing.
+These fascinating 3D printers bend the rules of what actually defines dual extruder 3D printing.
+Allow us to explain: they can be loaded up with two separate filaments, such as red and yellow PLA — but it will come out of one nozzle, mixing the two colors within the print.
+Some call this dual nozzle 3D printing.

-As for specs, the 255 x 255 x 255 mm build volume is good for such as low cost printer.
-It’s significantly larger than the A10M (though $100 more expensive) but also boasts a number of stability increases as it’s more bottom heavy and anchored down.
-Overall, it’s an accurate, fun and inexpensive dual extruder printer, combining colors and filaments together through one nozzle.
+As for specs, the A20M features a good 255 x 255 x 255 mm build volume, with the A10M only slightly smaller.
+The A20M also boasts a number of stability increases as it is better anchored down.
+Overall, it’s an accurate (up to 0.1mm layer resolution), fun and inexpensive dual color 3D printer, combining colors and filaments together through one nozzle.

 2. Monoprice Dual Extruder 3D Printer — Monoprice Maker Select V2